IBM-Bluemix-Docs/node/configuration.md

 Ideally, a Node.js application is able to move from one environment to another (for example, from testing into production) without changing code, or exercising otherwise untested code paths.

 The problem arises when significant differences exist in the way the config is presented, depending on the development environment.
 For example, CloudFoundry, which uses stringified JSON objects versus Kubernetes that uses either flat values or stringified JSON objects.
-Local development outside of Kube has different considerations as well.
+Local development outside of Kubernetes has different considerations as well.
 Credentials can be presented differently across public and private, which further make it difficult for apps to remain unchanged across environments.

 Whether you need to add Cloud support to existing applications or create apps with Starter kits, the goal is to provide maximum portability for Node.js apps regardless of the development platform.